xinwu74/xinwu74.github.io/awards.md

 ## Scholarships
 - Postraduate: I have been awarded the First-Class Academic Scholarship three times, with evaluations conducted annually throughout the academic year.
-- Undergraduate: I have been recognized as an outstanding student (三好学生) three times, received the National Inspirational Scholarship (国励志奖学金) twice, earned the First-Class University Scholarship (校一等奖学金) seven times, and was honored with the Excellence Scholarship (卓越奖学金).
+- Undergraduate: I have been recognized as an outstanding student three times, received the National Inspirational Scholarship twice, earned the First-Class University Scholarship seven times, and was honored with the Excellence Scholarship.

 ## Competitions
 - Nov 2018: Outstanding Award in the Fourth "Internet+" Innovation and Entrepreneurship Competition, Chongqing.